 Since 2005, OSA mission trips have experienced significant growth.
 The mission trips in the fall of each year have approximately 50 participants including doctors, nurses, dentists, dental hygienists, optometrist, pharmacist, and pastors.
 Lay volunteers conduct Vacation Bible School, distribute clothing, and provide support services to the medical/dental team.
 Somewhat smaller mission trips occur each spring.
 These trips have included a construction component aimed at dwelling improvement for the residents of Collique.

 In 2005, OSA-Peru purchased property in Collique, Peru.
 An OSA “house” has been built on this property and is the base from which the ongoing medical, educational, nutritional, and spiritual ministry takes place.
 In 2005, OSA was adopted as a “mission society” of South Main Baptist Church in Houston, Texas, and OSA became a Texas non-profit corporation.
 OSA has been granted “tax exempt status” under section 501(c)(3) of the USA Internal Revenue Code.
 In 2008, Christopher and Jessica Rose moved from Houston to Collique where they lived in the OSA-House while serving as full time missionaries for OSA untill May, 2011.
-Since August, 2011, Kees and Elizabett Abbring serve as full time missionaries for OSA.
+From August 2011, Kees and Elizabett Abbring served as full time missionaries for OSA.
 Since 2015, the OSA-Peru staff has been led by Dennis Rojas (Director of Programs) and Blanca Urrutia (Administrative Director).